Tooltip

 For top and bottom Tooltips, you can optionally push the Tooltip and it’s arrow to the right or left.
 This should only be done as-needed when the triggering element is at the far left or right of the screen and you need a left- or right-aligned Tooltip.

-The margin between the tooltip and its triggering element is be 4px.
+The margin between the tooltip and its triggering element is 4px.

 What kind of information should the tooltip provide?